JavierJia/hyracks-book/externalsort.md

         builder.addBlockingEdge(sa, ma);
     }
 ```
+What is the `addSourceEdge` and `addTargetEdge` doing ?
+What does that `0` mean ?

 How to notify if there need more iterations?
+It's `ExternalSortRunMerger`'s job.

 `ExternalSortRunGenerator` flush to `RunFileWriter`